huangsam/dotfiles/README.md

 What is present at the moment:

-- Artifacts for the `$ZSH_CUSTOM` folder
+- Shortcuts for command-line tools
-- Script to import artifacts to `$ZSH_CUSTOM`
+- Script to move `custom` artifacts to `$ZSH_CUSTOM`
-- Script to combine artifacts as `bash_aliases`
+- Script to move `custom` artifacts to `$ALIAS_PATH`
-- Git configuration with embedded aliases
+- Custom Git configuration for personal/project use
-- Python configuration for `pip` binary
+- Custom Python configuration for `pip` binary

-The `custom` folder supports aliases and functions for the following CLIs:

-- Git
-- Python
-- Docker
-- Maven

-These extensions and others can be found by inspecting the `zsh` files.

-**Note:** Using these commands reduces your risk for carpal-tunnel.
+**Note:** Using the shortcuts above reduces your risk for [carpal-tunnel](https://orthoinfo.aaos.org/en/diseases--conditions/carpal-tunnel-syndrome/) :-)

 ## Usage